tigrawap/goader/README.md

 I)  At some point latency of your services grows, 500ms per request is not fun.
 So you try to optimize things or even change backend.
 Problem is, that all benchmarks have `concurrent requests` settings, but you dont really have this information
-Information that you have - you got N requests per second and latency rised to X and X is not good.
+Information that you have - you got N requests per second and latency raised to X and X is not good.
 So when optimizing things it's important to know, what you will get with specific number of evenly distributed requests per second, not concurrent requests

-II) You got your service up, you truly beleive, that latency over 200ms is not usable.
+II) You got your service up, you truly believe, that latency over 200ms is not usable.
 How many requests per second can it hold to maintain such latency?
 Yet again, `concurrent requests` does not answer this question

 While both this scenarios is good enough reason for this benchmark utility to exist, they can be more complex, like 10 file PUTS, 100 GETS per second, or search for maximum concurrent threads with specific GET to PUT ration